awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `createObject(input:completion:)`

-Creates an object in a Directory.
+Creates an object in a \[Directory\].
 Additionally attaches the object to a parent, if a parent reference and LinkName is specified.
-An object is simply a collection of Facet attributes.
+An object is simply a collection of \[Facet\] attributes.
 You can also use this API call to create a policy object, if the facet from which you create the object is a policy facet.

 ``` swift
 public func createObject(input: CreateObjectInput, completion: @escaping (ClientRuntime.SdkResult<CreateObjectOutputResponse, CreateObjectOutputError>) -> Void)